 Year-End Checklist For Accountants: #4: Reconcile Bank And Credit Card Statements

 Make sure that what’s contained in your official financial statements match up.
 For example, your bank and credit card statements should always align and that your ledger balance matches.

 This is critical—especially if you were entering all your numbers manually.
-If you’re using an accounting software, make sure that you double check your figures.
+If you’re using accounting software, make sure that you double-check your figures.
 When in doubt, turn to professionals and tap into your bookkeeper or accountant.
 Your accounting books are not something to take lightly and whenever you can seek the help of an expert, do so.